 |1Department of Health Education and Health Promotion, Environmental and Occupational Hazards Control Research Center, School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-2Department of Epidemology, Environmental and Occupational Hazards Control Research Center, School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2Department of Epidemiology, Environmental and Occupational Hazards Control Research Center, School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Objectives: Consumption of fruits and vegetable (F&V) enhances nutritional status, reduces the risk of diseases and improves health.
-The aim of this study was promotion of fruit and vegetable consumption among adolescents using Albert Bandura's social cognitive theory among students of Ardabil city.
+Objectives: The consumption of fruits and vegetables (F and V) improves health and nutritional status while it reduces the risk of diseases.
+The present study aimed to promote fruit and vegetable consumption among adolescents using Albert Bandura"s social cognitive theory (SCT) among students of Ardabil.

-Materials and Methods: In an interventional-experimental study, 154 male and 154female 2end year of high school students were selected and randomly assigned into two groups of control and intervention (154 subjects in each group).
-Entry criteria included age of 13-15 years, informed consent, and voluntary participation in the study.
-The social cognitive theory-based interventions were employed for the students, families and schools using SFS (student-family-school) approach.
-Data were collected employing a 3-sectioned questionnaire including demographic characteristics, SCT-based determinants of F&V consumption by adolescents and frequency of F&V consumption.
-Data were analyzed employing descriptive and analytical statistics with SPSS software (version 16).
+Materials and Methods: In this interventional-experimental study, a total of 308 second-grade male and female high school students were selected and randomly assigned into control and intervention groups (154 subjects in each group).
+The entry criteria included the age range of 13-15 years, informed consent, and voluntary participation in the study.
+The SCT-based interventions were employed for the students, families, and schools using the student-family-school (SFS) approach.
+Data were collected employing a 3-part questionnaire including demographic characteristics, SCT-based determinants of F and V consumption by adolescents, as well as the frequency of F and V consumption.
+Finally, the obtained data were analyzed by descriptive and analytical statistics using SPSS software.

-Results: Application of student, family and school-based interventions significantly increased the scores related to constructs of environment, knowledge, skills, outcome expectations, outcome expectancies, observational learning, reinforcement and self-efficacy in the intervention group compared to the control group (p<0.001).
-The average amount of F&V consumption prior to intervention in the experimental and control groups were 3.7 ± 1.40 and 2.98 ± 1.38, respectively.
-The corresponding values in the intervention and control groups for the 2 months after intervention were 3.39 ± 1.56 and 2.83 ± 1.53; and 6 months after intervention were 3.27 ± 1.31 and 3.04 ± 1.11, respectively, which showed a difference between groups in 2 (p <0.002) and 6 months after the intervention (p<0.106).
+Results: Based on the results, the application of the student, family, and school-based interventions significantly increased the scores related to the constructs of environment, knowledge, skills, outcome expectations, outcome expectancies, observational learning, reinforcement, and self-efficacy in the intervention group compared to the control group (P < 0.001).
+In addition, the average amount of F and V consumption prior to intervention was 3.7±1.40 and 2.98±1.38 in experimental and control groups, respectively.
+Further, the corresponding values were 3.39±1.56 and 2.83±1.53 in the intervention and control groups two months after the intervention while they found to be 3.27±1.31 and 3.04±1.11 six months after the intervention in the two groups, respectively, which showed a difference between the groups during 2 and 6 months after the intervention (P < 0.002, <0.106, respectively).

-Conclusions: According findings of the present research, application of interventions based on SFS approach increased the scores of social cognitive theory structures and the amount of F&V consumption in students.
-It is recommended that social cognitive theory-based interventions at the level of schools, families and students should be used to enhance the consumption of F&V among students.
+Conclusions: In general, the application of interventions based on SFS approach led to an increase in the scores of SCT structures and the amount of F and V consumption in students.
+Therefore, SCT-based interventions are recommended to be used at the level of schools, families, and students in order to enhance the consumption of F and V among the students.

 Cite By, Google Scholar